Military Tuition Assistance

 The Harry W. Colmery Veterans Educational Assistance Act of 2017, also known as the Forever GI Bill, significantly changes many veterans education benefits.
 Most changes expand or improve upon existing benefits.
 Highlights include:

 Restoring education benefits to many who lost them due to recent school closures or disapprovals

 Eliminating the 15-year time limit for those who left active duty on or after January 1, 2013

 Many other changes are in effect or coming.
 See a detailed list of changes.

 Visit Vets.gov to:

-And, you can apply for educational benefits online, in person or by phone.
+You can apply for education benefits online, in person or by phone.